Skip to content

 View Report

-• By using the filter variables created before, you can refine the data displayed in the report.
+• By using the filter variables created earlier, you can refine the data displayed in the report.

 Report View Filters

-To assign a report to a role, go to the Roles module on settings panel.
-Select the desired role from the top dropdown menu, role in which you want to assign the report.
+To assign a report to a role, go to the Roles module in the settings panel.
+Select the desired role from the top dropdown menu, the role to which you want to assign the report.

 Roles Settings Option